ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IRadarWaveformSarPulseDefinition.rst

 IRadarWaveformSarPulseDefinition
 ================================

-.. py:class:: IRadarWaveformSarPulseDefinition
+.. py:class:: ansys.stk.core.stkobjects.IRadarWaveformSarPulseDefinition

    object

    Provide access to the properties and methods defining the pulse definition for a Sar waveform.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IRadarWaveformSarPulseDefinition

 Overview
 --------